The State of AI Web Design in 2026: Data from Scanning 1,000 Sites

 Color Palette Analysis

-We extracted the primary color from each site and mapped it to HSL hue:
+We pulled the primary color from each site and mapped it to HSL hue:

 Primary color hue distribution: